peterhebert/simple-grey/README.md

 simple-grey
 ===========

-A responsive wordpress theme with a simple grey color palette.
+A responsive theme with a simple grey color palette.